How to set up a Home Network

 Wireless Router Location

-Having a good understanding of how your network fits together, and works is essential for successful troubleshooting.
-Hope this gets you a good start with your home networking !
+Having a good understanding of how your network fits together, and works are essential for successful troubleshooting.
+Hope this gets you a good start with your home networking!